 Park Guell is particularly famous for its beautiful ceramic mosaic tiles.
 The dragon staircase and fountain (at the main entrance to the park) are highlights.
 Head up the stairs and follow the paths to sit and enjoy panoramic views of the city.

 In high season, securing a ticket on the day can be tricky.
 The park limits the number of visitors each day.
-You’re better off booking in advance if you can, via the Park Guell website.
+You’re better off booking in advance if you can (Book Tickets HERE).
 You’ll be able to book a specific time slot for the day you want to visit.

 Take in La Sagrada Família